Metrology for Temporal Light Modulation 20NRM01

 Impact

+The first results of the project, related to calibration of TLM measurement devices, were presented at the CIE Midterm Meeting hosted by MyCIE, the Malaysian CIE committee, in 2021.
 The project contributed to the CIE Expert Tutorial on the Measurement of Temporal Light Modulation in Athens, Greece, October 2022.
 The attendees were trained in measurement of TLM, estimation of measurement uncertainties and uncertainties in calculation of predictors of TLAs.
-The Tutorial was followed by a project stakeholder meeting, which was attended by about fifty participants.
-After presentations on the results related to each of the objectives the consortium members attending got engaged with stakeholders in an open discussion.
+The tutorial was followed by a project stakeholder meeting, which was attended by about fifty participants.
+After the presentations, the consortium and stakeholders engaged in open discussion.
 Stakeholders endorsed the need for guidance on implementation of TLM models as well as on the propagation of uncertainties.
 In addition, stakeholders endorsed the need for spectrally resolved TLM measurements, referring to colour-breakup perceived in light sources comprised of multiple temporally modulated coloured LEDs.
+At the CIE quadrennial session, held in Ljubljana, Slovenia, in September 2023, results of the MetTLM project have been presented by four members of the consortium in a dedicated session on temporal light modulation.
+Linked to this event, in a meeting of the CIE research forum on matters relating to temporal light modulation, project results have been presented and discussed.
+In conjunction with the final project meeting at PTB in April 2024 a training session was held, focusing on measurements, measurement uncertainty as well as verification and validation.
+Using an RGB-based smart lighting product also technical aspects of handheld flicker-meters that cover a huge price range, namely sampling rate and duration, aliasing, signal ringing at steep slopes, offset, and time constants and their dependence on the measurement range as well as digital low-pass filtering, had been demonstrated in the training.

 Impact on industrial and other user communities

 The availability of reliable TLM measurements and related temporal light artefacts is important for the lighting industry, because the Ecodesign Commission Regulation (EU) 2019/2020 sets limits for flicker and the stroboscopic effect of the light sources and luminaires they bring to the market.
-The project outcomes will support the lighting industry in its efforts to demonstrate compliance of lighting products with the regulation.
+The project outcomes will further support the lighting industry in its efforts to demonstrate compliance of lighting products with the regulation.
 Similarly, market surveillance authorities will benefit from the availability of metrological methods and calibrated TLM measurement instruments, which is required for them to fulfil their role to enforce compliance with the regulation.

 The consortium built up LED- and laser-based facilities to characterise and calibrate TLM measurement devices.
 The first commercially available TLM measurement devices have been tested against the facilities.
 Further characterisation and calibration of TLM measurement devices is foreseen to support regulatory compliance assessments.
 Preliminary tests were conducted on several (commercially available) TLM sources, using a variety of imaging devices, demonstrating the benefit of imaging TLM measurement modes.